Congratulations to the 2021 Competition Winners!

 This year, there is no theme.
 The Fine Arts Competition is open to the best work of the students regardless of theme, concept, or media.

-The theme can be expressed in either 2-Dimensional, 3-Dimensional, or New Media artwork.
+Entries may be in either 2-Dimensional, 3-Dimensional, Photography, or New Media artwork.
 All artwork submitted for jurying must be the student’s original artwork.
 Copies of other artists’ work are not acceptable.
 The LAND Fine Art committee retains the right to reject or remove any work deemed not original or that does not meet the stated specifications.

 - 3-Dimensional: All traditional and contemporary, and non-traditional and experimental 3D media accepted including but not limited to Ceramics, Wood, Mixed Media, Cardboard/Paper, 3D printing, etc. See note below under “Display of Art Submissions.”